 I’ll be glad to move on from the high plains – I’m even missing hills.
 My map bag has gone all melty in the sun and my thermometer is bust – it couldn’t take temperatures above 120°F/50°C and the red mercury replacement stuff has all broken up.

 The hospital trip wasn’t too bad – for me.
 Lou got poked around and there seemed to be some confusion as to how she got ill.
 I said “Feunte”, the doctor said “Feunte?
 No!”, I insisted “Si, feunte, si!”, mimed sticking my head under a fountain and showed her the word in my dictionary.
 A light bulb moment – she said “Camino de Santiago” and laughed.
-She went to get another doctor who spoke English, but once again he wanted to talk to me in German.
+She went to get another doctor who once again he wanted to talk to me in German.
 I’m getting paranoid, I think it’s a combination of my height – this area is full of tiny people – and my thighs, which are becoming decidedly East German.
 I stole some Mefix from the hospital.
 It worked a treat on my knuckle, which kept bleeding and the Band Aids kept coming off.

 The doctors seemed concerned about Lou’s ears over the mountains, but they are not infected, they’re inflamed.
 We struggled to get a cab because although I tried to call one I really couldn’t make myself understood.
 Eventually I used my phrase book to ask a porter to help me to call one, he went to the front desk and sorted it out for us.